BurakKTopal/PY-NumberRecognitionAI/README.md

 # PY-ImageRecognitionAI
-Implemention of a Neural Network to recognize multi-digit numbers in a website.
-The user can upload images as well as write itself on a canvas and upload it to the server.
+Implemention of a Neural Network to recognize multi-digit numbers in a website working on local host.
+The user can upload images as well as write one on a canvas and upload it to the server.
 This server parses the sent image and gives a certainty plot for the possible number combinations.

 ## Required libraries